-Directors' training
+Directors' Training

-he Board is provided with information concerning changes to the regulatory or statutory regimes as they may affect the Company, and are offered the opportunity to attend courses or seminars on such changes, or other relevant matters.
+The Board is provided with information concerning changes to the regulatory or statutory regimes as they may affect the Company, and are offered the opportunity to attend courses or seminars on such changes, or other relevant matters.
 An induction programme is available for any new Director appointments.
 The induction programme offers training about the company, its managers, their legal responsibilities and investment company industry matters.

-Chairman and senior independent Director
+Chairman and Senior Independent Director